Consumer Reports Best Buy Drugs: Activities

-The project publishes Best Buy Drugs drug reports, the first three such reports covered Statins to reduce high cholesterol, heartburn drugs, and NSAIDs commonly used to treat arthritis.
+The project publishes drug reports.
+The first three reports covered Statins to reduce high cholesterol, heartburn drugs, and NSAIDs commonly used to treat arthritis.
 The project covers over 20 conditions and the most widely used drugs.
 The reports are published in web versions and two-page PDF summaries in English and Spanish.

 More than half of all prescription drugs cause adverse effects—some serious or fatal—that are not detected until after the U.S. Food and Drug Administration approves them, sometimes many years later.
-To highlight this concern, Best Buy Drugs' doctors and editors publish drug-safety reports to draw attention to the adverse effects and risks of prescription drugs, such as Celebrex and Alli.
+To highlight this concern, the doctors and editors of Best Buy Drugs publish drug-safety reports to draw attention to the adverse effects and risks of prescription drugs, such as Celebrex and Alli.
 The reports are created by the Best Buy Drugs team and an independent academic group, Research on Adverse Drug Events and Reports (RADAR), devoted to detecting drug safety issues.
 The project also reports on drugs prescribed off-label to highlight common off-label uses, evaluates the clinical evidence and safety information for those uses, and makes recommendations to help consumers decide whether or not the off-label use is right for them.